 This apprenticeship qualification suits job roles such as Café Assistant, Waiter/Waitress, Food & Beverage Assistant, and many more.

-In completing the Level 2 Hospitality Team Member apprenticeship, you will engage in the following subject areas:
+For the Level 2 Hospitality Team Member apprenticeship, you will study these subject areas:

 - Introduction to the Hospitality Industry